TAPE-Lab/CyGNAL/README.md

 Development branch to add some new functionality related to Dimensionality reduction (and perhaps clustering), adding ARM support (for Apple silicon), and improving code annotation for our functions.
+Take also as an opportunity to redefine the conda environment file.

 # **Cy**TOF Si**gn**alling An**al**ysis (*CyGNAL*)